miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 meaning our route handlers need to get even more complex.
 In particular, they need a robust way to differentiate between a model's attributes (like `title`) and its relationship keys (like `directorId`).

-These sorts of problems turn out to be common enough that we can solve them generally, provided Mirage knows about your application's models and their relationships.
+These sorts of problems turn out to be common enough that we can solve them generally, provided Mirage is aware of your application's models and their relationships.

 ## Problems solved by the ORM

 When Mirage knows about your application's domain, it can shoulder the responsibility for the low-level bookkeeping work needed to properly implement your mock server.

-Let's take a look at some examples of how it works.
+Let's take a look at some examples of how it does this.

 ### Separation of formatting logic

 To start, we can tell Mirage about our application's schema by defining Mirage models.
 These models get registered with the ORM and tell Mirage about the shape of your data.

-Let's create a `Movie` model.
+Let's define a `Movie` model.

 ```js
 // mirage/models/movie.js